Towards Reliable Generation of Executable Workflows by Foundation Models: Detection and Repair of Workflow Defects

-From these results we can observe that open-source models with dense architectures perform five times worse on average compared to the proprietary model with the MoE architecture.
-Furthermore, the results demonstrate that the higher the count of the learnable parameters in an LLM, the better its performance in repairing the defect incidences in \workflow{}s.
+From these results, we observe that model performance varies across models, which may be attributed to factors such as model architecture (MoE vs. Dense), parameter count, and training data composition.
+For instance, the results demonstrate that the higher the count of the learnable parameters in an LLM, the better its performance in repairing the defect incidences in \workflow{}s.

 \autoref{tab:repair-module-performance} also demonstrates the effectiveness of incorporated feedback from \staticanalyzer{}'s defect incidences report on the repair performance of \correctionmodule.
 Specifically, the capabilities of \gpt{}-4o in directly detecting and repairing defect incidences in \workflow{}s are shown as the baseline repair accuracy at pass@10.
 In this setting, \correctionmodule is able to repair only $4.55$\% of all defect incidences across the evaluation set which is $84.25$\% relatively lower repair performance compared to when \staticanalyzer{}'s feedback is also incorporated.
 According to these results and all prior comparisons between different \fm{}s' capabilities in repairing defect incidences, \gpt{}-4o with incorporated feedback from \staticanalyzer is demonstrated to be \correctionmodule{}'s best performing setting in repairing defective \workflow{}s.
-Hence, the test-time iterative strategy is implemented for this setting.
+Hence, the test-time iterative strategy is implemented for this setting. \rev{Additionally, the same configuration (i.e., \gpt{}-4o incorporated with \staticanalyzer{}'s feedback) is used for investigating \correctionmodule{}'s repair performance across the \openagi workflows.}